How to spend a Fun Day at Felixstowe Beach Suffolk

 More entertainment is on offer at the Spa Pavilion.
 There is something for all tastes from an ABBA tribute band to annual pantomimes (Aladdin this year).
 Or maybe the Magic of Motown or History of Rock show?
 Check out their schedule and book early.

 As you continue walking along the promenade you can’t help but admire the Edwardian tiered gardens and colourful beach huts.
-Hiring one is a fun option if you’re visiting for a few days.
-Fludyers is also here – both a lovely dining spot and a hotel on the seafront.
+Hiring one is a fun option if you’re visiting for a few days – Rent your Beach Hut here.

 Explore Felixstowe Town Center